Kamran-it009/NAVTTC-Classes/Course/Day-8 (19-03-2025)/README.md

 ## 5. Sets

-A set is an unordered collection of unique elements.
-Sets do not allow duplicate values.

 ### Definition:
-A set is a collection of unordered, unindexed, and unique elements.
+A set is an unordered and unindexed collection of unique elements that automatically removes duplicates.

+### Uses of Sets:

+✅ To remove duplicates from a list

+✅ To perform mathematical operations like union, intersection, and difference

+✅ To check membership quickly using in

 ### Syntax:
 ```python